Our attorneys won a $2.9 million settlement on behalf of victims of an apartment fire in Minnesota. The money was used to help surviving children.

 Free Consultation with a Lawyer

 You can call 612-338-0202 to get your free consultation.
-Attorneys Fred Pritzker, Eric Hageman, and Brendan Flaherty are our lead lawyers for these personal injury and wrongful death cases.
+Attorneys Fred Pritzker and Eric Hageman are our lead lawyers for these personal injury and wrongful death cases.
 We are not paid unless you win.